Yukon Youth Want!

 Note: If you don’t have authorized ID, you can appoint a listed vouching elector, or you can sign a declaration at the polling station.
 Also, if you don’t have a fixed address, attestations of identity can be obtained from the Salvation Army and other locations (full list to come.)

+Depending on the election, you may be have a specific electoral district.
 Firstly, know which electoral district you live in.
 It’s super easy – use this map to zoom in on your location, and it’ll give you your district number (just like the Hunger Games… jk.)
 Next, educate yoself!
 Learn as much about the candidates and their parties, platforms, and values as you can so you can make an informed decision.
-If you’re totally confused and don’t know where to start, check out our friends at studentvote.ca for an overview of all the parties running in this election.
-Or, check out the websites for the NDP, Liberals, Green Party, and Yukon Party.
+If you’re totally confused and don’t know where to start, check out our friends at Future Majority!

 Then, just show up to your polling station with your ID, get your ballot, and do the thing!